liferay/liferay-docs/en/user/articles-dxp/140-workflow/06-workflow-metrics-reports.markdown

 previous day.

 Last 7 Days
 : Calculate _Inst/Day_.
-The current day counts as one day, so this is from six days ago to the current day.
+The current day counts as 1 day, so this is from 6 days ago to the current day.

 Last 30 Days
 : Calculate the _Inst/Week_ or the _Inst/Day_.
 The current day counts as 1 day,